Where Is Martin Luther King Jr. Buried? Honoring Legacies and Modern Cremation Choices

 What’s the cost of cremation in Orange County and Los Angeles?

 According to Opal’s new Real Cost of Direct Cremation in Orange County | 2025, the average listed or advertised price for direct cremation in Orange County is about $1,700, but the real price of cremation services is $1,950, $220 more.
-This is because consumers must pay additional mandatory fees and charges that are not included in most providers’ listed prices.
-Consumers may incur additional surcharges in addition to these, which could raise the price paid for direct cremation services in Orange County even more.
-Opal is also releasing its research on the real price of direct cremation in Los Angeles in August 2025.
+This is because consumers often pay additional mandatory fees and surcharges that are not included in most providers’ listed prices.
+Opal is also releasing its research on the real price of direct cremation in Los Angeles sometime next year.

 Can I scatter ashes at sea in California?